-Landsbankinn's current dividend policy provides that the Bank aims to pay regular dividends to shareholders amounting, in general, to at least 50 per cent. of the previous year's profit.
+The Bank's current dividend policy provides that the Bank aims to pay regular dividends to shareholders, amounting in general to around 50 per cent. of the previous year's profit.
 To achieve the Bank's target capital ratio, special dividend payments may also be made to optimise its capital structure.
-In determining the amount of dividend payments, the Bank's continued strong financial position shall be ensured.
 Regard shall be had for risk in the Bank's internal and external environment, growth prospects and the maintenance of a long-term, robust equity and liquidity position, as well as compliance with regulatory requirements of financial standing at any given time.